 The most common causes of food poisoning are bacteria, followed by viruses, parasites, chemicals and toxins.

-Inadequate cooking, and unhygienic handling and storage of foods give bacteria an ideal opportunity to get into the food and to multiply.
-Bacteria are responsible for the vast majority of food poisoning cases.
-Bacteria multiply fast - all they need is warmth, moisture, food and time.
-Once inside the stomach, they have all four and continue to multiply at an alarming rate - given the right conditions one bacterium can multiply to 4 million in just eight hours.
+Inadequate cooking, and unhygienic handling and storage of foods give bacteria an ideal opportunity to get into food and multiply.
+Bacteria are responsible for the vast majority of food-poisoning cases, as they multiply fast.
+All they need is warmth, moisture, food and time.
+Once inside the stomach, they have all four and continue to multiply at an alarming rate.
+Given the right conditions one bacterium can multiply to four million in just eight hours.

 Bacteria that cause food poisoning

-Thorough cooking of food and pasteurisation of milk will destroy campylobacter bacteria.
-It is also important to avoid having direct contact with animal wastes and to wash hands thoroughly after coming into contact with animals or animal wastes.
-It is essential to wash one’s hands and all utensils before preparing food and when handling raw meat.
+Thorough cooking of food and pasteurisation of milk will destroy Campylobacter bacteria.
+It’s also important to avoid having direct contact with animal wastes and to wash your hands thoroughly after coming into contact with animals or animal wastes.
+It’s essential to wash your hands and all utensils before preparing food and when handling raw meat.

 Usually no special treatment is needed.
 In general, people recover with no treatment in two to five days.
-Laboratory tests on the stool of an infected person will determine the presence of campylobacter bacteria.
-In severe cases, a health care professional can prescribe an antibiotic.
-It is very important to prevent dehydration in the case of patients who suffer from diarrhoea, by providing the patient with plenty of liquids such as oral rehydration mixture or black tea.
-Very few people die from a campylobacter infection.
+Laboratory tests on the stool of an infected person will determine the presence of Campylobacter bacteria.
+In severe cases, when a patient suffers from bloody diarrhoea, a health-care professional can prescribe an antibiotic.
+It’s very important to prevent dehydration in the case of someone who suffers from diarrhoea, by providing the person with plenty of liquids such as oral rehydration mixture or black tea.

 Salmonella.
-Salmonella has been found in many different types of food, including poultry and eggs, raw meat, and sometimes unwashed vegetables or fruit, unpasteurised milk and other dairy products.
-It can also be spread by means of food that has been prepared on surfaces, such as cutting boards, that were previously used to process raw meat.
+This well-known bacteria has been found in many different types of food, including poultry and eggs, raw meat, and sometimes unwashed vegetables or fruit, unpasteurised milk and other dairy products.
+It can also be spread by means of food that has been prepared on surfaces, such as cutting boards, which were previously used to process raw meat.
 These bacteria are found in the gut and faeces of humans and animals and can also contaminate water supplies.
 Salmonella survive refrigeration and are the second most common cause of food poisoning.

-Proper cleaning of foodstuffs and cooking utensils and proper cooking of food will destroy salmonella.
-It is also important that people who have handled any foodstuffs that fall into the risk group mentioned above, should wash their hands properly before continuing with food preparation.
-If the local water supply is contaminated, it is advisable to boil all water before drinking or using it for food preparation.
+Proper cleaning of foods and cooking utensils, and proper cooking of food, will destroy salmonella.
+It’s also important that people who have handled foods that fall into the risk group mentioned above, should wash their hands properly before continuing with food preparation.
+If the local water supply is contaminated, it’s best to boil all water before drinking or using it for food preparation.

 The symptoms of salmonella poisoning are headaches, a fever, diarrhoea and abdominal cramps.